LanguidSmartass/cmake-find-avrdude/README.md

 # @brief find_avrdude
 #
 # Searches for 3 avrdude files: avrdude executable, avrdude.pdb and avrdude.conf
-# -- first tries ${path}
+# -- first checks if ${root-path} is an environment variable name
-# -- on failure tries ENV{${env-var-name}}
+#    if it is -- expands it's value and goes with that
+# -- if it isn't -- assumes it's a string with full path
 #
-# @param path -- explicit path to avrdude installation
+# @param path -- explicit path to avrdude installation,
-# @param env-var-name -- name of an environment variable that expands
+#                or name of an environment variable that expands
 # @result
-# -- on success/failure prints status with a message of success/failure
+# -- on success/failure prints STATUS/WARNING with an appropriate message
-# -- on success sets a variable CMAKE_AVRDUDE outside of the scope of
+# -- on success sets a valid variable CMAKE_AVRDUDE outside of the scope of
 #    this funciton
-# -- on failure to find sets a variable CMAKE_AVRDUDE-NOTFOUND
-# -- on other failures reports SEND_ERROR indicating that there is something
-#    wrong with this script
 function (find_avrdude path env-var-name)
 ```